The Tea Detective

 er determined by the altitude.
 The three

-low-grown tea, grown at eleva-
+types are; low-grown tea, grown at eleva-

 tions below 2,000 feet, mid or